timofeysie/clades/README.md

 Ran *yarn add  @angular/animations* and imported BrowserAnimationsModule into the auth module to see if it would help.
 It didn't.

+About to give up and imported both MaterialModule and BrowserAnimationsModule in both failing specs and the tests pass!
+Finally can move on to the next step, which is?

 #### 8.3.
 Add a BehaviorSubject to Auth service

 Todo.